 The third thing you’ll do is create your marketing assets.
 This will start with a landing page where people can go and register and affiliate links for all your partners and sponsors.

-You should also send out well-written emails and ads that your partners can use to promote the event.
+You should also send out well-written emails and ads that your partners can use to promote the virtual event.
 We recommend you provide them with templates for each partner’s social media posts, event graphics, and speaker-specific graphics.

 Things That You Need to Produce Behind the Scenes